otus-devops-2019-05/ivbor7_microservices/README.md

 Now  we need to load the dependencies: `kubernetes/Charts/reddit: $ helm dep update` Will be created the charts directory with dependencies in the archive form.
-Chart for database find in public repository:
+Chart for database going to find in public repository:

 ```sh
 $ helm search mongo